AlyHKafoury/Operator-rs/README.md

 ## How to use

 - First install rust latest rust at the time of writing "Version 1.64"
+- Make sure you have docker installed and you have access to a kubernetes cluster that can access your local docker repository eg: `Docker Desktop`
 - Run the following command to add the required rust compile target
 ```bash
 rustup target add x86_64-unknown-linux-musl